ArenKDesai/Aren-s-Notes/Ch1 Framing ML Problems.md

 $\text{Recall}=\frac{\text{True Positive}}{\text{True Positive + False Negative}}$
 Recall is good for having a low false negative rate.
 Another, good for reducing false positives, is precision:
 $\text{Precision}=\frac{\text{True Positive}}{\text{True Positive + False Positive}}$
-And a metric that combines
+And a metric that combines both is the F1 score: